BonsaiNet/Neuron-Data/README.md

 # Download-neuromorpho.org
-A Python code to download http://neuromorpho.org/
+### A Python code to download http://neuromorpho.org/
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/RoozbehFarhoodi/Download-neuromorpho.org/blob/master/LICENSE)

 Having trouble while downloading neuromorpho's data?
 Use this code to get them all in a nice dataframe format!
 It downloads the swc as well as all the metadata that exist for a given neuron. e.g. http://neuromorpho.org/neuron_info.jsp?neuron_name=5038801

+Contact: Roozbeh Farhoodi [roozbehfarhoodi@gmail.com]

 ## Install package